Neneel/Global-Traffic-Accidents/README.md

 •	Normalization – Ensuring consistency in data types (e.g., all dates in DD-MM-YYYY format).

-Exploratory Data Analysis (EDA): Statistical and graphical techniques are used to explore trends, distributions, and relationships between variables.
+### Exploratory Data Analysis (EDA)

+tatistical and graphical techniques are used to explore trends, distributions, and relationships between variables.
 Frequency distributions help identify common accident causes.
 Visualization tools like bar charts, line graphs, and histograms are employed to highlight patterns over time, accident hotspots, and high-risk conditions.
 Correlation analysis is conducted to assess relationships between variables such as weather conditions, road surface states, and accident severity.

-Pattern and Trend Analysis: Advanced analytical techniques are applied to detect recurring patterns in accident occurrences.
+### Pattern and Trend Analysis
+Advanced analytical techniques are applied to detect recurring patterns in accident occurrences.
 Time series analysis is used to observe fluctuations in accident frequency over different periods, helping identify seasonal trends and peak accident times.
 Geospatial analysis is conducted using mapping tools to pinpoint high-risk locations based on accident density, allowing policymakers to focus on accident-prone areas.

-FINDINGS
+## FINDINGS
 1. High-risk spots: Saelo Paulo, Brazil has the highest number of accidents at 1,032 followed by New York, USA at 1,016.
 Lowest risk area is Berlin, Germany at 958, followed by Mumbai, India at 987.

 2. Environmental and road factors: Dry Road contributes the highest percentage of accidents at 17.29%.
 Comparing road and weather conditions, there are more casualties when the road is wet, and weather is clear.